 Mr. Henry B. Tippie c/o Internal Audit Department Rollins, Inc. 2170 Piedmont Road, N.E.
-Atlanta, Georgia 30324.
+Atlanta, Georgia 30324

-Instructions for communications with the directors are also posted on our website atwww.rollins.com under the Governance section.
+The above instructions for communications with the directors are also posted on our website at www.rollins.com under the Governance section.
 All communications received from interested parties are forwarded to the Board of Directors.
-Any communication addressed solely to the Presiding Director or the non-management directors will be forwarded directly to the appropriate addressee.
-These instructions are posted on our website (www.rollins.com) under the heading "Governance."
+Any communication addressed solely to the Presiding Director or the non-management directors will be forwarded directly to the appropriate addressee(s).